ytechie/ytechie-blog/src/documents/2008/05/stored-procedure-reporting-scalability/index.html.md

 layout: post
 title: Stored procedure reporting & scalability
 date: 2008-05-27
-tags: ["software development","sql"]
+tags: ["software-development","sql"]
 ---

 Today's post is a case study of sorts, about my former employer, who had an interesting architecture.
 It's roots were VB6 and SQL server (version 6 I believe).
 They decided to put as much logic in their stored procedures as possible.
 The arguments being:

-*   Easy to update (fix, improve) on-the-fly.*   Hard to work with data (multiple tables, arrays, etc) in VB6 and ASP, at least compared to .NET.
+*   Easy to update (fix, improve) on-the-fly.
+*   Hard to work with data (multiple tables, arrays, etc) in VB6 and ASP, at least compared to .NET.

 Given the circumstances, I don't think that I would go back and change history if given the chance.